INL/BlackLab/core/src/site/markdown/blacklab-server-different-languages.md

 		    }
 		}

-		/** Context of the hit is passed in arrays, per property
+		/** Context of the hit is passed in arrays, per annotation
 		 * (word/lemma/PoS).
 Right now we only want to display the
 		 * words.
 This is how we join the word array to a string.
 		 * @param context context structure containing word, lemma, PoS.